Greginkansas/-openhab-openhab1wiki/PowerDog-Local-API-binding.md

 **_This binding will be available from 1.9.0 onwards or is available from corresponding snapshot_**

+**_The binding was tested successfully using the OpenHAB 2.1 release_**

+## Installation

+The current OpenHAB distributions (1.x or 2.x) do not include the redstone RPC library needed.
+You can find it e.g. [here](https://github.com/wuellueb/openhab/blob/powerdoglocalapi_based_on_current_OH_master/bundles/binding/org.openhab.binding.powerdoglocalapi/lib/xmlrpc-client-1.1.1.jar) - please copy it to the same (addons-) folder as the org.openhab.binding.powerdoglocalapi-1.x.x.jar.

 ## Binding Configuration

 You will normally need some basic configuration for accessing a PowerDog.
 The following settings can be made for one or several PowerDogs in openhab.cfg.
+If you are using OpenHAB 2.x, please copy the following sections to a file powerdoglocalapi.cfg and remove the prefix `powerdoglocalapi:` of all parameters.

     ############################### eco-data PowerDog LocalAPI Binding #####################
     #